hbc2121/RefugeeHealthDataDevice/functionalDesignDoc.md

 Questions:

         1. If family members can access their own families health records, will that be in issue in the case of sexual assault?
         2. Do we need the bracelet?

-Project Scope

-        [The scope is a high-level description of the project.
-Don’t go into too much detail here, do that in the “Overview of Requirements” section. ]

 End Users & Use Cases